 Instructions

-- Wash the rice 2-3 times, or until the water is clear.
+- Wash the rice 2-3 times or until the water is clear.
 Drain well and transfer the rice to a large saucepan.
 Cover with the water and bring to a boil.

 - Once boiling, reduce the heat to a simmer and cover with a lid.
-Cook covered for 8-9 minutes, or until no water remains.
+Cook covered for 8-9 minutes or until no water remains.
 Remove from heat and let the rice steam for another 15 minutes (with the lid on).

 - In the meantime, prepare the sushi rice seasoning: add the white vinegar, sugar, and salt to a small saucepan.
-Heat over low-medium heat until the sugar is dissolved (do not bring to a boil).
+Heat over low-medium heat until the sugar is dissolved (do not bring it to a boil).

 - Transfer the sushi rice to a large baking dish and spread it evenly.
 Pour in the sweet and salty vinegar, toasted sesame seeds, and stir to combine well.
-Cover with a damp kitchen towel and let cool 1-2 hours at room temperature.
+Cover with a damp kitchen towel and let cool for 1-2 hours at room temperature.

 - To assemble: Drain the tofu pouches (inari age).
-Using wet hands, scoop out about ¼-1/3 cup of sushi rice and shape it into a long ball.
+Using wet hands, scoop out about 1/4-1/3 cup of sushi rice and shape it into a long ball.
 Carefully open a pouch of tofu and fill it with the sushi rice.
-The pouch should be filled to the ⅘.
+The pouch should be filled to the 4/5.
 Tuck in the edges of the pouch inside to have nice-looking edges.
 Transfer to a serving plate and repeat with the remaining rice and pouches.

-- You can serve as is, or decorate with your favorite toppings, check out the notes below for topping ideas!
+- You can serve as is, or decorate with your favorite toppings.
+Check out the notes below for topping ideas!

 - Inari sushi is best served immediately, at room temperature.
 It will keep for another day in the refrigerator, but the rice will slightly harden.